Gwyneth Bebb: Bebb v. The Law Society

 In 1913, forty years after women first tried to become practicing professional lawyers, she and three other women started an unsuccessful legal action, known as Bebb vs. the Law Society, claiming that the Law Society should be compelled to admit them to its preliminary examinations.
 The three other women were Maud Crofts, Karin Costelloe, who became a psychoanalyst after marrying Adrian Stephen (brother of Virginia Woolf and Vanessa Bell), and Lucy Nettlefold.

 Bebb became the first named party for the reported case, Bebb v.
 The Law Society.
 She was represented by Stanley Buckmaster KC and R. A. Wright, instructed by Withers, Bensons, Birkett & Davies when her test case was heard in the Chancery Division on 2 and 3 July 1913, before Mr Justice Joyce, seeking a declaration that she was a "person" within the meaning of the Solicitors Act 1843 as amended, and was therefore entitled to be admitted to the preliminary examination of the Law Society.
-The judge, who had previously ruled a decade before, against another woman attempting to be a solicitor, Bertha Cave, ruled in Bebb that women were incapable of carrying out a public function in common law.
-And stated that this disability that must remain "unless and until" Parliament changed the law; in other words, that women could not be solicitors because no woman had ever been a solicitor.
+The judge, who had previously ruled a decade before, against another woman attempting to be a solicitor, Bertha Cave, ruled in Bebb in 1914 that women were incapable of carrying out a public function in common law.
+The judge also stated that this disability must remain "unless and until" Parliament changed the law; in other words, that women could not be solicitors because no woman had ever been a solicitor.

-She was represented by Lord Robert Cecil KC and R. A. Wright when the decision was upheld in the Court of Appeal in December 1913, heard by the Master of the Rolls Lord Cozens-Hardy, Lord Justice Swinfen Eady and Lord Justice Phillimore (included in the law reports in 1914), a key statement in the Court's view was the “long uniform and interrupted usage, which we ought … to be very loth to depart from” that only men had become solicitors, therefore women were not able to do so.
+She was represented by Lord Robert Cecil KC and R. A. Wright when the decision was upheld in the Court of Appeal in December 1913, heard by the Master of the Rolls Lord Cozens-Hardy, Lord Justice Swinfen Eady and Lord Justice Phillimore (included in the law reports in 1914), a key statement in the Court's view was the "long uniform and interrupted usage, which we ought … to be very loth to depart from" that only men had become solicitors, therefore women were not able to do so.

 Bebb continued with political and feminist activism.
 The publicity from her case – the press was mostly in her favour – helped the campaign for women's admission to the legal profession in Britain, and the passage of the Sex Disqualification (Removal) Act 1919 allowed women to be lawyers.